Erosion Control

 —Wes Gibbs, Jones County, 2024

-We always use 1.5 tons/acre of straw mulch.
+We always use one-and-a-half tons per acre of straw mulch.

 —Linn Reece, Hardin County, 2011